 Adapted with permission from a Machine Knitting Pattern designed by Ginny Davis

-Any cotton or acrylic yarn with the appropriate size needles to work with
+Any cotton or acrylic yarn with the appropriate size needles to work with the yarn;

 Cable stitch holder,